Contact Us

 Each ship also provides a complete range of onboard services, to ensure that your ferry trip across the Cook Strait will be both enjoyable and unforgettable.

-All of our ship also offer the freedom and ease of exploring New Zealand by road.
+by road.
 Taking a vehicle on an Interislander ferry is as simple as parking – simply drive on and drive off.
 Offering up to 11 sailings a day, Interislander ferry passengers also have the convenience of a wide choice of travel times.

 Wine Spectator calls it "one of the most beautiful ferry rides in the world", and we believe that you will agree wholeheartedly.